 Amsterdam was elected the bike capital of the world because biking is relatively safe here.
 40% of the public transport is by bike.
 Drivers take bikers seriously and if you follow a few rules, accidents can be avoided.
 After all, accidents are rare over here.
-Nevertheless, the sheer number of bikes, scooters (which generally also share the cycle paths) and pedestrians makes biking a bit more challenging than in some other places.
 The most important warning is: Beware of the trams and tram tracks!
-Usually, cyclists crossing a tram line are warned by loud rings and flashing lights whenever a tram approaches.
+Cycle paths are separated from roads and tram tracks, but sometimes it is necessary to cross them.
+Usually, cyclist crossing a tram line are warned by loud rings and flashing lights whenever a tram approaches.
 Additionally, tram tracks can be tricky to navigate, since Dutch bikes generally have slender tyres, which easily get caught in tram tracks.
 Always cross tram tracks perpendicular to their direction.